GoogleChrome/omnitone/README.md

 ```

 Use `setMode` method to change the setting of the ambisonic decoder.
-This is useful when the media source it is not ambisonically decoded. (e.g. stereo or mono).
+This is useful when the media source it is not ambisonically decoded (e.g. stereo or mono) or when you want to save the CPU usage or the power consumption by stopping the decoder.

 ```js
 // Mono or regular multi-channel layouts.